 |Things which don't fit under any of the

 that interest/intrigue me, or I think should be better known.
+Updated to remove or replace dead links.

 British Women Novelists, 1910s-1960s: 'The middle-brows'.
 My own page about some (mostly) undervalued favourites.